brian6484/CSKnowledge/Operating System/Linux/Memory/Why use Virtual Memory over Physical memory.md

 ## Physical memory
 actual hardware memory installed in your system.
 I always thought its RAM + disk cuz its **physical memory devices** but its only just RAM.
-This is cuz CPU can directly access (read and write) from and to RAM with memory addresses, sending an address on the address bus and and data comes back on the data bus within few CPU cycles.
+This is cuz CPU can directly access (read and write) from and to RAM with memory addresses, sending an address on the [memory address bus]() and and data comes back on the data bus within few CPU cycles.
 But disk cannot be accessed directly by CPU.

 ## Virtual memory